Small Area 4G LTE Signal Booster weBoost Home 4G 470101 (USA)

 This signal booster is perfect for people that need fast uploads and downloads for streaming apps like Netflix, YouTube, Spotify, Pandora, and other apps that are heavy on data.
-It is useful for those that do not have access to roof of their house, apartment, or condo because exterior antenna can be mounted facing-outward on a window using panel antenna suction cup mount included.
+For those that do not have access to roof of their house, apartment, or condo, its exterior antenna can be mounted facing-outward on a window using panel antenna suction cup mount (not included).

 For best results, you need to be within 1.5 to 2.5 meters from amplifier, or in the same room.

 weBoost 470101 (USA for Verizon, Sprint, T-Mobile, AT&T, etc.) Home 4G can be used for all major US service carrier networks except iDen and WiMax.
 It supports 700 MHz, 850 MHz, 1900 MHz, and AWS 1700/2100 MHz.